Econ 102 - Principles of Macroeconomics » Fall 2022 » Government Debt Deficit Quiz

 With no change in fiscal policy, the budget

-A. deficit will rise during a recession and fall during a boom.
+deficit will fall during a recession and rise during a boom. .

-D. deficit will fall during a recession and rise during a boom. .
+deficit will rise during a recession and fall during a boom.

 Question #3